lavaeater/turbo-rocket-ultra/README.md

 * Build actions <- done, kinda

 ### How 'bout some polish, eh?
 I am against polish.
 Not *the* polish, they are some fine folks (having worked with a few), but the kind of polish that makes things shiny and new.
 Or rather, I know that polish takes a **ton** of time, the kind of time I don't have.
-But for this feature to *work*, it could use some pol
+But for this feature to *work*, it could use some polish.

 ### Different types of towers, eh?